ibmtjbot/tjbot/recipes/sentiment_analysis/README.md

 Create a set of [Twitter developer credentials](https://apps.twitter.com/) and note the consumer key, consumer secret, access token key, and access token secret.

-Make a copy the default configuration file and update it with the Watson service credentials.
+Make a copy of the default configuration file and update it with the Watson service credentials.

     $ cp config.default.js config.js
     $ nano config.js